 “A different interpretation, and even strong criticism, should not be demonized.
 And, in any case, such instances should not be dealt with disciplinary measures, which make the prospect of achieving necessary national consensus in support of foreign policy even more difficult,” he underlined, in a direct reference to Samaras’ expulsion.

-The latter succeeded Karamanlis at center-right New Democracy (ND) party’s helm in late 2009 and then served as prime minister in two coalition governments between 2012 and January 2015.
+The latter succeeded Karamanlis at center-right New Democracy (ND) party’s helm in late 2009 and then served as prime minister in two coalition governments he headed up between 2012 and January 2015.

 Ex-Premier speaks at book presentation